AbbaMuxidiin/Excel_Project/Screenshot/README.md

 Raw_Data

-Xogta asalka ah.
+Contains the original dataset before cleaning.

 Data_Clean

-Xogta la nadiifiyay oo loo diyaariyay analysis.
+Contains the cleaned and standardized dataset.

 Pivot_Tables

-Pivot tables-ka kala duwan.
+Contains the Pivot Tables used for analysis.

 Pivot_Charts

-Charts-ka laga sameeyay Pivot Tables.
+Contains charts created from Pivot Tables.

 Analysis

-Data quality checks, duplicates, missing values iyo error checks.
+Contains data-quality checks, duplicate checks, missing-value analysis, and error checks.

 Dashboard

-Final interactive dashboard-ka.
+Contains the final interactive dashboard with KPIs, charts, and slicers.

 🚀 Recommended Improvements

-Si mashruucu u noqdo mid professional ah:
+To make the project more professional and reliable:

-Sax Total Tuition KPI-ga.
+Correct the Total Tuition KPI to $280,922.69.

+Keep Average Tuition at $996.18.

-Nadiifi #VALUE! ee Enrollment Date.
+Fix the #VALUE! issue in Enrollment Date.

-Standardize BA → Business Administration.
+Standardize BA to Business Administration.

-Standardize CS → Computer Science.
+Standardize CS to Computer Science.

-Hubi NULL, Unknown, blank iyo non-values.
+Review NULL, Unknown, and blank values.

-Sax non_stady_mode haddii ay tahay typo.
+Review non_stady_mode.

+Review non_status.

-Hubi duplicate Student IDs.
+Check duplicate Student IDs.

-Samee Year/Month columns haddii date analysis loo baahan yahay.
+Investigate missing Student IDs.

+Create Year and Month fields for better date analysis.

-Ku dar percentage KPIs sida:
+Add percentage KPIs such as:

 Active Rate